AeroMAPS/AeroSCOPE_dataset/README.md

 ### Simple usage

 __Raw database csv file:__
-The last version of the processed database is stored at [Final Dataset](https://github.com/AeroMAPS/AeroSCOPE/tree/main/aeroscope/03_routes_schedule/data/final_26_09.csv).
+_**The last version of the processed database is stored on zenodo under the following doi: [10.5281/zenodo.10143773]().
+Make sure to download v1.0.1.**_
-Be sure to replace default NaN (such as 'NA') when reading the csv, to avoid mistakingly consider North America and Namibia codes as NaN.
+Be sure to replace default NaN (such as 'NA') when reading the csv, to avoid mistakingly considering North America and Namibia codes as NaN.

 __AeroSCOPE app:__
-To run the simple web app designed to explore the data, one can either visit www.aeromaps.eu/aeroscope or navigate to the 04_app folder using a terminal and run the app using voila.
+To run the simple web app designed to explore the data, one can either visit www.aeromaps.eu/aeroscope (soon) or navigate to the 04_app folder using a terminal and run the app using voila.

 ```bash
 cd (path to 04_app)